possibilities/meteor-code-demo/README.md

 # Meteor Simple Demo

-A simple way to display your app's source code in your app
+A smart package to help display your app's source code *in* your app